MarufZak/study-logs/grokking-web-application-security/README.md

 ## Session vulnerabilities

 Identifying the user with username and password for each HTTP request made from their account leads to a lot of unnecessary work in server, because rechecking password each time is a lot of work.
-To prevent this, there are sessions, identifiers that let server identify the user without requiring them to submit credentials.
+To prevent this, there are _sessions_, identifiers that let server identify the user without requiring them to submit credentials.

 There are different ways to implement sessions: